 Therefore a professional photo is important, more so than on any other social media site.
 After all, LinkedIn is about business connections and requires professional conduct.
 I always say to people ‘If you wouldn’t show up at a board meeting in your wedding dress, don’t show up on LinkedIn in one’.

 Since LinkedIn’s update, the photo size is actually very small so make sure that the photo is cropped close to your face.
-A standard head-and-shoulder shot might still make you too small.
+A standard head-and-shoulders shot might still make you too small.